Concepts

 • run Readiness

-• create temp clone
+• create temp clone through the selected Clone Strategy

-• checkout base
+• checkout requested, policy, remote-default, or main fallback base

 • discover project docs